-Remote Data Wipe:
+Remote Data Wipe: What’s In It?

+Read about methods of remote data wiping: standard functions of operating systems (Android, Windows) and third-party apps.
 The ability to remotely wipe information stored on a mobile device such as a smartphone or a tablet becomes increasingly important the more personal information is stored on the device.
 Since the early days of high-tech, city legends had it that hackers could penetrate a computer and mess up (or destroy) information.

 Today’s gadgets are infinitely more complex than those early computers.
 Unlike old computers, today’s smartphones, tablets and transformers have nearly 100% connectivity, being part of the global network almost all the time.